kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 - The annotation `kueue.x-k8s.io/pod-group-total-count` to indicate how many pods to expect in the group.

+Additionally, to index the pod group a user can use an optional label `kueue.x-k8s.io/pod-group-pod-index`, to indicate an index of a Pod within the group

 The Pod reconciler would group the pods into similar buckets by only looking at the fields that are relevant to admission, scheduling and/or autoscaling.
 This list might need to be updated for Kubernetes versions that add new fields relevant to